3 Tips for Working with Resistant Teens

 Whether you’re a teacher who’s overworked and underpaid and constantly dealing with resistance from your class, or a therapist who specializes in working with trauma, resistance shows itself in many forms and it’s in the best interest of both you and the youth you serve to practice skillfully engaging resistance.
 A skillful approach to resistance helps the youth become more aware of what they’re doing (the resistant behavior) and why they’re doing it (insight) and helps you prevent burnout and maintain a model of self-care.

 Below are 3 simple, yet powerful practices for engaging resistant young people.
-This is simply an introduction and these concepts are expanded upon in both the BARs Online course and the MBSAT Curriculum training.
+This is simply an introduction and these concepts are expanded upon in the MBSAT Curriculum training.

 1) Alter you View of What Resistance Actually Is